Are you looking for work? Job seekers can use the government 'Find a job' service for rapid job searching online (it has replaced Universal Jobmatch).

 There are various ways they can help you search for a job and provide assistance for the unemployed.

 Your job search will take place using hi-tech 'jobpoints'.
 These are state-of-the-art innovative touch-screen computer terminals.

 This guide explains how the different job placement schemes work in the United Kingdom.
-They include volunteering roles and organisation-backed apprenticeships.
+They include unique opportunities, such as volunteering roles and organisation-backed apprenticeships.

 Once you register you can upload your CV and setup email alerts.
 That allows you to match your CV and skills to any specific jobs posted by companies.

-IF YOU ARE DISABLED: There is help available for most disabled people looking for work.
+There is a lot of help available for most disabled people looking for work.
 Look for the disability symbol, use employment advisers, and learn about reasonable adjustments.

-CHECK SOMEONE'S CRIMINAL RECORD: Find out if you can get a Disclosure and Barring Service check for a specific job role that you are recruiting for.
+The information in this help guide explains how to find out if you can get a Disclosure and Barring Service check for a specific job role.

-JOBSEARCH GUIDE: Jobseekers can look for a job using the Universal Jobmatch service on the government website.
+Job seekers can search for work using the Find a job service on the GOV.UK website.
 It can match your CV and skills to full or part-time jobs posted by companies in Britain and abroad.

-APPRENTICESHIPS: Those who are at least 16 can search for apprenticeship in England.
+If you are at least sixteen (16) you can search for apprenticeship in England.
 You can register your profile and search for vacancies before you apply.

 A traineeship helps you prepare for an apprenticeship or get a placement to start work.
 Go online and find a traineeship course with work experience.